andy489/Introduction_to_Programming_CPP/Tasks.md

 225 | 3.3.5.5
 31668 | 2.2.3.7.13.29

+**3.09.** Wtire a program which asks the user for a number n and then prints a square with numbers with as many rows as n.
+Align all numbers in the square!

+• For n=3, the output must be;     • For n=4, the output must be

+    1 2 3                       1  2  3  4
+    4 5 6                       5  6  7  8
+    7 8 9                       9  10 11 12
+                                13 14 15 16

 ## 4. Arrays

 **4.1.** Write a function with signature bool checkDate(const char* text), which verifies if the input parameter is a correct date in DD.MM format.
 Do not use string.